ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud/content/en/about/faqs.md

 ### Where can I go to for more information or if I have a question  not addressed above?

 If you have any further questions or need more information about anything above, please get in touch with us at [blueprint@asd.gov.au](mailto:blueprint@asd.gov.au) or on [GitHub](https://github.com/ASD-Blueprint/ASD-Blueprint-for-Secure-Cloud).
-You can also sign up to ASD's [Cyber Security Partnership Program](https://www.cyber.gov.au/partnershipprogram) to be informed of new cyber security advice and alerted to emerging cyber threats.
+You can also sign up to ASD's [Cyber Security Partnership Program](https://www.cyber.gov.au/partnershipprogram) to be informed of new cybersecurity advice and alerted to emerging cyberthreats.